Louis Gossett Jr.: 1978–1997: Motion picture breakthrough and continued acclaim

-In 1986, in Sidney J. Furie's military aviation thriller Iron Eagle, Gossett played a retired Air Force colonel, Charles 'Chappy' Sinclair, who helps young man (Jason Gedrick) save his father who's held prisoner in the middle East.
-Gossett accepted the part "because it offered a positive relationship between blacks and whites with race not being an issue or even mentioned."
-The review were mostly negative, however Janet Maslin of the New York Times gave the film a favorable review, and said that "both leading actors are quite effective."
+In 1986, in Sidney J. Furie's military aviation thriller Iron Eagle, Gossett played a retired Air Force colonel, Charles "Chappy" Sinclair, who helps a young man (Jason Gedrick) save his father being held prisoner in the middle East.
+Gossett accepted the part "because it offered a positive relationship between blacks and whites with race not being an issue or even mentioned".
+The review were mostly negative, but Janet Maslin of the New York Times gave the film a favorable review and said that "both leading actors are quite effective".
 The film made $24,159,872 at the U.S. box office.
 Although the movie was not a major success at the cinema, it generated $11 million in home video sales, enough to justify a sequel.

 Also that year, Gossett co-lead with Chuck Norris in J. Lee Thompson's action-adventure comedy film Firewalker.
 Gossett and Norris play two seasoned treasure hunters whose adventures rarely result in any notable success.
-At the time Norris was known for successful action films where he portrayed stoic heroes, he explained that he wanted to show a lighter side of himself.
-Gossett appreciated Norris efforts and said "I have great respect for what actors call stretch.
+At the time, Norris was known for successful action films where he portrayed stoic heroes, but explained that he wanted to show a lighter side of himself.
+Gossett appreciated Norris's efforts and said, "I have great respect for what actors call stretch.
 Chuck had to open up first to allow this atmosphere.
 It has to do with his desire to stretch.
 Someone else could have been quite insecure.
 He chose to open up.
 He's studying hard and he's serious."
 The review were mostly negative, while some thought it was a fine for a light action film.
 Kevin Thomas of the Los Angeles Times, enjoyed it of the cast he said they "really get into the light-hearted spirit of the occasion."
 The film made $11,834,302 at the box-office.

 In 1987, Gossett acted in Volker Schlöndorff's A Gathering of Old Men.
-Gossett was very enthusiastic of the project and said "it's a strange, pleasant twist.
+Gossett was very enthusiastic of the project and said, "it's a strange, pleasant twist.
 The viewer thinks the story will go one way, and it doesn't.
 It's a beautiful and touching story".
 He explained that his character "is always there.
 You look at him, and there's the eyes and face.
 He doesn't have all that much dialogue.
 That makes him very hard to do as an actor.
 "What you have to do is use more concentration.
 When there are no lines, you write lines in your mind and those moments have to be clean.
 A director can't really help you.
 The satisfaction is that, after you see it, it's all there.
 The director didn't cut anything I did."
 While it was screened in the Un Certain Regard section at the 1987 Cannes Film Festival, it was released as television film in the United States.
 For his performance, Gossett was nominated at the Emmy Awards for Outstanding Lead Actor in a Miniseries or a Special.